 One thing you notice on street level is that last staircase, which is required by law to go “from the lowest balcony to a safe landing place beneath.”
 The staircase must either remain down permanently or arranged to swing up and down.

 Ever wonder why some fire escapes are in fun colors?
 A later law, which affected fire escapes constructed after April 18, 1929 required every fire escape made of material that might rust “be painted with two or more coats of good paint in contrasting colors…Whenever a fire-escape becomes rusty, the owner shall repaint it with two additional coats of good paint.”
 The latest fire escape law also has a variation of this rule.

-The second law also had specifications about interior access and where fire escapes can be constructed in general, like in the photo below where fire escapes are permitted “in a court of a non-fireproof multiple dwelling to serve an apartment or suite of rooms which does not contain any room fronting upon a street or yard.”
+The second law also had specifications about interior access and where fire escapes can be constructed in general, like where fire escapes are permitted “in a court of a non-fireproof multiple dwelling to serve an apartment or suite of rooms which does not contain any room fronting upon a street or yard.”
 Additionally, it banned reuse of old materials or cast-iron in new construction.